SpaghettDev/BromaIDA/README.md

 ## Requirements

 - IDA 7.0 or higher
+- IDAPython
-- IDAPython Python v3.0.0 support
+- Python v3.0.0+ (tested with v3.11.9)
 - PyBroma
 - If you want to be able to import types:
   - IDAClang
-  - MSVC if on Windows, GCC if on Linux or MacOS (untested)
+  - MSVC STL headers if reversing Windows binary, GCC STL headers for the other platforms

 ## Features

-- Import method names
+- Import method names, return type and arguments
 - Export method addresses
 - Import types (see [Importing Types Requirements](#importing-types-requirements))
 - On Android binaries, fixes IDA completely messing up the arguments of functions for no reason